khinvi/mttd-benchmarking/README.md

 ## Extending the Framework

-The framework is designed to be extensible in several ways:
+In the future, we can enhance the framework and design it to be extensible in several ways:

 1. **Add New Attack Techniques**: Implement new MITRE ATT&CK techniques in the appropriate platform modules
 2. **Support New Security Services**: Create new security service clients in the services directory